As an Amazon Associate I earn from qualifying purchases. Click for details.

 Consider the client.

-When a homeowner is frantic for help, I usually look for ways to reduce or eliminate their costs altogether.
+When homeowners are frantic for help, I usually look for ways to reduce or eliminate their costs.

 I know that – by the time a homeowner or tenant contacts ghost hunters – they may have had medical bills or stress has taken a toll.
 Usually, they’re not in a financial position to pay professional investigators.

 Carefully consider investigation requests.
-Especially if a site is old and badly maintained – or if it has (or might have) poltergeist activity – be especially cautious.
+Be especially cautious if a site is old and badly maintained—or if it has (or might have) poltergeist activity.

 Also, be sure you’re insured against damages the client may claim.